 M. D., G. L. and R. J. were coordinating the prefiguration of Galaxy-E through the 65 Millions d’Observateurs project.

-Additionnally, all authors reviewed and approved the article draft.
+Additionally, all authors reviewed and approved the article draft.

 Funding

-Funding were provided by the European Union through the Erasmus+ project; the Agence Nationale de la Recherche through the 65 Million d’Observateurs and the IA-Biodiv projects; the French National Fund for Open Science through the OpenMetaPaper project; the European commission through the H2020, the EOSC-Pillar, and the H2020 GAPARS projects; the GO FAIR initiative through the BiodiFAIRse Implementation Network; the Blue Nature Alliance; and the Antarctic and Southern Ocean Coalition.
+Funding were provided by the European Union through the Erasmus+ Gallantries project; the Agence Nationale de la Recherche through the 65 Million d’Observateurs and the IA-Biodiv projects; the French National Fund for Open Science through the OpenMetaPaper project; the European commission through the H2020 EOSC-Pillar and GAPARS projects and Horizon Europe FAIR EASE project; the GO FAIR initiative through the BiodiFAIRse Implementation Network; the Blue Nature Alliance; and the Antarctic and Southern Ocean Coalition.
 Finally, funding by the French Ministry of Higher Education and Research were provided for the “Pôle national de données de biodiversité” e-infrastructure.

 Conflict of interest disclosure